‘Dragon Ball Super’ Teases Appearance Of Super Namekian God In Episode 118

 — Ken Xyro (@KenXyro) November 23, 2017

-According to Otakukart.com, Dragon Ball Super Episode 118 could feature the appearance of Super Namekian God in the Tournament of Power.
-Instead of eliminating Saonel and Pirina, Piccolo will fuse with the Universe 6’s fighters and become the strongest Namekian whoever exist.
-As Dragon Ball Super fans know, Piccolo already two other Namekians, Nail and Kami, in his body.
+According to Otakukart, Dragon Ball Super Episode 118 could feature the appearance of Super Namekian God in the Tournament of Power.
+Instead of eliminating Saonel and Pirina, Piccolo will fuse with the Universe 6’s fighters and become the strongest Namekian to ever exist.
+As Dragon Ball Super fans know, Piccolo already has two other Namekians, Nail and Kami, in his body.

 Super Namekian God Piccolo v Jiren In The Tournament of Power?! https://t.co/OY6QlpP3np pic.twitter.com/7BgPHWcu8e